consistent-milk12/docs-md/generated_docs/memchr/arch/all/twoway/index.md

 - <span id="finder-new"></span>`fn new(needle: &[u8]) -> Finder` — [`Finder`](#finder)

+  Create a searcher that finds occurrences of the given `needle`.

+  An empty `needle` results in a match at every position in a haystack,

+  including at `haystack.len()`.

 - <span id="finder-find"></span>`fn find(&self, haystack: &[u8], needle: &[u8]) -> Option<usize>`

+  Returns the first occurrence of `needle` in the given `haystack`, or

+  `None` if no such occurrence could be found.

+  The `needle` given must be the same as the `needle` provided to

+  `Finder::new`.

+  An empty `needle` results in a match at every position in a haystack,

+  including at `haystack.len()`.

 - <span id="finder-find-with-prefilter"></span>`fn find_with_prefilter(&self, pre: Option<Pre<'_>>, haystack: &[u8], needle: &[u8]) -> Option<usize>` — [`Pre`](../../../memmem/searcher/index.md#pre)

+  This is like `Finder::find`, but it accepts a prefilter for

+  accelerating searches.

+  Currently this is not exposed in the public API because, at the time

+  of writing, I didn't want to spend time thinking about how to expose

+  the prefilter infrastructure (if at all).
+If you have a compelling use

+  case for exposing this routine, please create an issue.
+Do *not* open

+  a PR that just exposes `Pre` and friends.
+Exporting this routine will

+  require API design.

 - <span id="finder-find-small-imp"></span>`fn find_small_imp(&self, pre: Option<Pre<'_>>, haystack: &[u8], needle: &[u8], period: usize) -> Option<usize>` — [`Pre`](../../../memmem/searcher/index.md#pre)